scala/docs.scala-lang/_overviews/core/nightlies.md

 We regularly publish nightly versions of both Scala 2 and 3 so that users can preview and test the contents of upcoming releases.

-We informally call them "nightly" versions, but technically it's a misnomer.
-A so-called “nightly” is built for every merged PR.

 Here's how to find and use these versions.

 ## Scala 3